vemv/claude-code/README.md

 - **Stay in Your Buffer** - Send code, regions, or commands to Claude while keeping your focus
 - **Fix Errors Instantly** - Point at a flycheck/flymake error and ask Claude to fix it
 - **Multiple Instances** - Run separate Claude sessions for different projects or tasks
-- **Quick Responses** - Answer Claude with a keystroke (yes/no/1/2/3) without switching buffers
+- **Quick Responses** - Answer Claude with a keystroke (<return>/<escape>/1/2/3) without switching buffers
-- **Smart Context** - Automatically include file paths and line numbers when asking questions
+- **Smart Context** - Optionally include file paths and line numbers when sending commands to Claude
-- **Transient Menu** - Access all commands and slash commands through an intuitive menu
+- **Transient Menu** - Access all commands and slash commands through a transient menu
 - **Continue Conversations** - Resume previous sessions or fork to earlier points
-- **Read-Only Mode** - Toggle to select and copy text with normal Emacs commands
+- **Read-Only Mode** - Toggle to select and copy text with normal Emacs commands and keybindings
 - **Mode Cycling** - Quick switch between default, auto-accept edits, and plan modes
 - **Desktop Notifications** - Get notified when Claude finishes processing
 - **Terminal Choice** - Works with both eat and vterm backends